ruby/www.ruby-lang.org/en/installation/index.md

 It doesn't support installing Ruby, but there's a popular plugin named ruby-build to install Ruby.

-Both tools are available for OS X, Linux, or UNIX-like operating systems.
+Both tools are available for OS X, Linux, or other UNIX-like operating systems.

 For the latest instructions on installing rbenv, check out [rbenv page][rbenv].